Best Medicare Advantage Plans in Alabama (2026)

 Best Alabama PPO Medicare Advantage Providers

-Maximum out-of-pocket limits are higher than other plan types, averaging $5,747 and ranging from $1,800 to $9,250 due to added out-of-network coverage.
-PPO plans earn an average CMS rating of 3.8 stars in the state, with most plans receiving 3.5 stars, reflecting slightly lower satisfaction than more restrictive network options.
-All PPO plans include enhanced Part D prescription coverage, and 18 of the 20 waive deductibles on select drug tiers.
+PPO MOOPs average $5,747 and go from $1,800 to $9,250, higher than other plan types because of the added out-of-network exposure.
+The average CMS rating for Alabama PPO plans is 3.8 stars, with most plans at 3.5, which is lower than the HMO category average.
+All 20 PPO plans include enhanced Part D prescription coverage, and 18 of the 20 waive deductibles on select drug tiers.

 • Humana has the best PPO plans in the state, with eight plans earning an average 4.0-star rating at a $28 average premium with a low $3,000 average MOOP.